Skip to content

 Which microphone are you running?

-The single biggest driver of preamp requirements.
-Be specific, it matters.
+Your mic is the single biggest driver of preamp requirements.
+Be specific — it changes everything downstream.

 A